Pricing evidence snapshot

 JazzHR's integration marketplace includes connectors to popular HRIS platforms like BambooHR, Gusto, and Rippling.
 The integrations themselves are available on Plus and Pro plans, but the connected platforms carry their own licensing costs.
 If you are not already paying for an HRIS and are evaluating JazzHR as part of a broader HR software stack, that cost belongs in the calculation.
 JazzHR is an ATS only - it has no built-in HRIS, onboarding module, or payroll functionality.

-Annual vs. monthly billing gap
+Annual vs. monthly billing gap, and contract terms

 What JazzHR doesn't include - capability gaps worth knowing